SweepCasinos > Vegas-X

 🚫 Why I Don’t Recommend Playing on Vegas X Casino

-There’s no form, no flow.
-You either get a code from somewhere or you don’t play.
+There is no form or guidance on how to complete your Vegas X login.
+You either get a random code from somewhere or you don’t get to play.

-I saw APKs, ZIPs, even random Messenger links.
-One app says it’s official, the next one’s just a file.
+I saw APKs and ZIPs, as well as random Messenger links.
+One app claims to be official; another is just a file.

 • Games show up, but give you nothing to go on